leizongmin/js-xss/README.md

 ### Customize escaping function for HTML

-By specefing the handler function with `escapeHtml`.
+By specifying the handler function with `escapeHtml`.
 Following is the default function **(Modification is not recommended)**:

 ```JavaScript